-RAY: If you want something a little more permanent, or if he cut it too close to the nurfler for the sleeve to work, take the car to a garage or a nurfler shop, and ask them to butt the pipes together and weld them. weld them

-Cars not a good hedge against inflation

-Dear Tom and Ray:
+RAY: If you want something a little more permanent, or if he cut it too close to the muffler for the sleeve to work, take the car to a garage or a muffler shop, and ask them to butt the pipes together and weld them.
+Cars not a good hedge against inflation Dear Tom and Ray:

-Would you discuss the ins and outs of "stocking up" on cars as a bedge against future inflation?
-For instance, I just bought a 2009 Honda Fit that I love and that is basically considered the best car in its class-with high-quality work-maskin; excellent safety features, high miles per gallon and so on.
-So my question is, Why not go out and buy anoth-

-er one for the relatively low price of \$16,000, and simply store it as a hedge against future inflation?
-Then, after 15 future inflation?
+Would you discuss the ins and outs of "stocking up" on cars as a hedge against future inflation?
+For instance, I just bought a 2009 Honda Fit that I love and that is basically considered the best car in its class with high-quality workmanship, excellent safety features, high miles per gallon and so on.
+So my question is, Why not go out and buy anothprice of \$16,000, and simply store it as a hedge against future inflation?
 Then, after 15 years or so, I could take it out of storage and use it when my current car has worn out.
-My point is, if one could live with the stylistic and other changes that will have occurred in cars by that time, one would have a byta time, one would have a "brand-new," high-quality car that represents a huge bargain when compared with the undoubtedly highly inflated prices of those future cars.
-Do you agree? - Steve ToM: Steve, I think you've solved the problems of the American car industry.
-All GM and Chryster have to do is stop selling their cars right now, put them in storage for 15 stop setting their cars right now, put them in storage for 15 years and then sell them as gigantic bargains in 2024.
-Of course, it would mean that in 2024, they'd be selling cars with 15-year-old technology.
+My point is, if one could live with the stylistic and other changes that will have occurred in cars by that time, one would have a 'brand-new," high-quality car that represents a huge bargain when compared with the undoubtedly highly inflated prices of those future cars.
+Do you agree? - Steve TOM: Steve, I think you've solved the problems of the American car industry.
+All GM and Chrysler have to do is stop selling their cars right now, put them in storage for 15 years and then sell them as gigantic bargains in 2024.
+Of course, it would mean that in 2024, they'd be selling cars Continued from p1 death is in the early stages, Cramer says, and will next center on close inspection of the requested records from Thursday.

+with 15-year-old technology.
 RAY: So?
-Have you driven a Jeep Wrangler Jately?
+Have you driven a Jeep Wrangler lately?

 TOM: This sort of idea works well for things like toilet paper, Steve, where technological innovations are few and far between.
 But it's less predictable with cars.
-Fifteen years ago, no one would have predicted that electronic stability control would be a standard-and very effective-safety feature.
-Or that an inexpensive car like your Fit would come standard with side AND sidecurtain air bags.
-RAY: And while the Honda Fit gets excellent mileage now, compared with other cars on the road, it might not look so good in 15 years, when safer cars are getting even better mileage.
+Fifteen years ago, no one would have predicted that electronic stability control would be a standard - and very effective - safety feature.
+Or that an inexpensive car like your Fit would come in their new book, "Ask Click standard with side AND sidecurtain air bags.

+RAY: And while the Honda Fit gets excellent mileage now, compared with other cars on the road, it might not look so good in 15 years, when safer www.cartalk.com.

+OFFICIAL

+SPONSORS

+Riverview

+Health Care

+cars are getting even better mileage.
 So you're taking a significant risk.